jakearmijo/next-ArmijoPortfolio/blogposts/aws-dev-ops-prof.md

 - Lambda in each account can move log data from CW into Elasticsearch for indexing
 - Visualization with Kibana
 - CloudWatch log streams are a sequences of events from the same source, whereas a log group is a collection of log streams.
-- Logstash works well for collecting logs, but is usuallly paired with Elasticsearch for log monitoring and analysis.
+- Logstash works well for collecting logs, but is usually paired with Elasticsearch for log monitoring and analysis.
 - AWS System Manager agents send status and execution info back to Systems Manager but NOT THE APPS LOGS, which the CW Logs agents are capable of sending.

 #### want to monitor AWS resources, on premises resources, apps and services

 - CW console is a suitable service for selecting metrics and creating graphs
 - CW logs will allow you to log both AWS and on premises resources
-- CW Alarams will be suitable for alerts and notifications
+- CW Alarms will be suitable for alerts and notifications

-### CF
+### CloudFormation

 #### Best Practices

-- seperate stacks into individual, seperate logical components with dependencies on eachother
+- separate stacks into individual, separate logical components with dependencies on each other
 - best way to link is with Exports and Imports
-- each CF template to be seperate file
+- each CF template to be separate file

 #### upgrade database

-- major update - advances both minor and major - can take longer - compatability issue during & after possible
+- major update - advances both minor and major - can take longer - compatibility issue during & after possible
-- minor update - keeps the major version the same while advanic the minor
+- minor update - keeps the major version the same while advance the minor
 - SourceDBInstanceIdentifier in CF template for a RDS Read Replica
 - rolling upgrade with read replicas